kevinschmidt777/panda-api-cli/README.md

 Used to inizialize and manage Panda API projects.

-Simply run `npx panda` to get started, or install it globally with `npm i -g panda-cli`.
+Simply run `npx panda` to get started!

+Other-way: Install it globally with `npm i -g panda-api-cli` and use `panda` in your terminal.